xiangivyli/data-science-portfolio/README.md

 This portfolio holds the below projects.

 Each project has an individual folder for data, codes, and key takeaways.
+Some projects may cover multiple technical aspects, like data dashboarding containing the data engineering process.
 # Table of Contents

 ## Part A Data Engineering